groonga/groonga/doc/source/reference/commands/object_remove.rst

 Specifies whether removing the object in "force mode".

-Normally, you can't remove a broken object.
+You can't remove a broken object by default.
 But you can remove a broken object in "force mode".

 ``force`` value must be ``yes`` or ``no``. ``yes`` means that "force